Student Health Advisory Committee (SHAC)

 - The committee is comprised of UWO students from a variety of different backgrounds, majors and co-curricular interests.

-- Membership is open to all registered students in good academic standing.
+- Membership is open to all registered students.

 Interested in becoming a Member?